bmsrox/realtimejobs/README.md

 REALTIME JOBS
 =============

-This app has been made with gatsby, firebase auth, and firestore to practice development using this tools
+This app has been made with gatsby, firebase auth, and firestore to practice development using this tools.

 ### Features